omics-lab/VirusTaxo/README.md

 - VirusTaxo is trained on known virus sequences.
 Since VirusTaxo uses k-mer enrichment, non-virus sequences could be classified as virus due to random k-mer match.

-- To use VirusTaxo, it is highly recommeded to filter our non-viral sequences using tools like blast or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).
+- To use VirusTaxo, it is highly recommeded to filter our non-viral sequences using tools like [blast]() or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder).

+- To avoid contaimination with host sequences, please filter out those by mapping the reads to host reference genomes before using VirusTaxo.

 ### Web application of VirusTaxo